 For Kids in Daycare & Preschool

-- Dependent Care Savings Account.
+Dependent Care Savings Account.
 You may be able to set aside up to $5000 (for married couples filing jointly) in pretax money in an account, if it is offered through your employer.
 Using pretax money may substantially lower your tax bill.
 (Warning – this is a good one if you use daycare, not a babysitter you pay with cash.
 You’ll need to submit receipts and tax id number for reimbursement, and only some expenses qualify.)

 For Kids in Primary and Secondary School

-- The Coverdell ESA (Education Savings Account) can be used for primary, secondary or post-secondary education expenses.
-Contributions are not tax deductible, but do grow tax-deferred.
-Unfortunately, the limits are rather restrictive: you can only save $2000 per child, per year, which is just not enough, and there is an income limit of $110,000 (or $220,00 for joint return).
+The Coverdell ESA (Education Savings Account) can be used for primary, secondary or post-secondary education expenses.
+Contributions are not tax deductible but do grow tax-deferred.
+Unfortunately, the limits are rather restrictive: you can only save $2000 per child, per year, which is just not enough, and there is an income limit of $110,000 (or $220,00 for a joint return).

 Finally, you can consider gifting as an option for Primary and Secondary school tuition expenses.
 If you are lucky enough to have a generous relative who wants to help pay for school, ask them to pay the school directly.
 Direct payments for health or education expenses are not considered taxable gifts.
-The taxable gift limit is currently $13,000.
+The taxable gift limit is currently $15,000.

 For College and Post-Secondary Schools

-- The big one to know is the 529 College Savings Plan.
-As mentioned above, savings in a 529 plan grow tax-free in the account, and withdrawals are tax free as long as they are used for education expenses.
+The big one to know is the 529 College Savings Plan.
+As mentioned above, savings in a 529 plan grow tax-free in the account, and withdrawals are tax-free as long as they are used for education expenses.
 Traditionally, these plans have been used for college savings – but now you can use them for private K-12 tuition, as well.
 There are no income limits, and in New York, you even get a State (not Federal) tax deduction for contributions up $5000 (or $10,000 if married filing jointly).
 Investments are limited to what is in the plan, but this is an excellent choice for many parents.

-- Education Savings Bonds can also be a useful saving tool.
+Education Savings Bonds can also be a useful saving tool.
 You may be able to exclude interest earned on US Savings bonds from income if the funds are used for post-secondary education.
 Keep in mind that there are often income limits here, as well, that you’ll need to consider.